 Selection of study sites

-The international travelers were the primary cause of the spread of the COVID-19 to the global cities.
-The cities are more susceptible to the spread due to more substantial human mobility, service sector engagement, and tourist visitors as compared to the rural areas.
-Therefore, cities are the primary focus of the present study.
-In addition, COVID-19 cases vary significantly from one country to another, and the month of the transmission is different globally.
+The present study focuses on cities across the world.
+International travel facilitates the spread of the COVID-19 and especially cities and urban centers are more susceptible to disease transmission due to substantial human mobility, service sector engagement, and tourism activities.

-Therefore, to understand the pattern of the efficiency of region-wise community transmission, we collected the data for the countries where more than five cities were found to be significantly affected by COVID-19 cases with a higher increasing rate as of 25 May 2020.
-We have considered regional consideration as well as larger spillover countries across the World.
+We collected data for the countries where more than five cities were found to be significantly affected by COVID-19 cases with a higher infection rate as of 25 May 2020.
+We have considered regions as well as larger spillover countries across the world.
 In the case of the countries with the largest spillover, including the US, Spain, Italy, France, Germany, the UK, Turkey, Russia, Brazil, and India, the study selected at least ten cities for the analysis from each country.
 Further, out of ten cities, we have chosen five cities with the highest number of cases, whereas the remaining five cities were selected randomly to reduce the biases in the representation of a particular country.
-For remaining all the countries where cases are medium or less, we have taken one to three most affected cities based on the area of the countries.
-For smaller countries, one city, and for medium or larger countries, we have considered 1-3 cities as representatives for those countries.
+For the rest of the countries where the reported cases were medium or less, we have considered one to three most affected cities based on the geographical region.
+For smaller countries, one city, and for medium or larger countries, we have considered 1-3 cities for better representation.

 A total of 230 cities were selected for the present study.
-To understand regional differentiation of COVID-19 cases, the cities were divided into tropical (0-23°26′11.9″ N/S), subtropical (23°26′11.9″ N/S- 40° N/S), and temperate (40° N/S - 60°N/S) zones based on latitudes.
+To understand the regional differences of COVID-19 outbreak, the cities were divided into tropical (0-23°26′11.9″ N/S), subtropical (23°26′11.9″ N/S- 40° N/S), and temperate (40° N/S - 60°N/S) zones based on latitudes.
 In the present study, 72, 63, and 93 cities were located in tropical, subtropical, and temperate regions, respectively (Figure 1).
-Two cities with polar climate were excluded from the study.
-The study used Boosted Regression Tree (BRT) model across climatic regions and larger spillover countries.
-In the following sub-section, details on variable selection and measurement, data collection procedure, and model specification are briefly described.
+Two cities with polar climate conditions were excluded from the study.
+We used Boosted Regression Tree (BRT) method to model the disease risks by climatic regions and larger spillover countries.

 2.2 Descriptions and measurement of predictors